 Popular Technology Programs for Online Teaching

-Training at UNL (Click on Technology link at left to view free classes on Adobe products, Canvas and screen capturing)
+Training at UNL (Click on Technology link at left to view free classes)

-iLos, a new video capture service for UNL
+Technology support programs including VidGrid, a video capture service for UNL

 Guidelines for Developing Presentations - by Leah Sandall

 Note: An external microphone/headset will provide better quality sound.
-Please contact Leah or Kathy to borrow a headset.
+Please contact Leah to borrow a headset.

-Zoom for extension & CASNR teaching faculty; for details view the tutorial.
+Zoom Video Conferencing; for details view the tutorial.

 Learning Management Systems for Online Teaching

 The Department of Agronomy faculty and staff have experience providing three types of credit: academic credit, professional credit and CEUs.

 - Non-academic or professional credit for Plant Breeding & Genetics Professional Certificate